abdoemr11/dev-challenge-frontend/README.md

 - It's counter-intutive I was thinking at first for something like class = "btn primary outline"
 - So it's a matter of playing with sass it seems so.
 Let's find out.
 - DONE -evil laugh-
+## 3 Windbnb
+- Return to my old react but with tailwind this time